-Bridgwater-based Refresco Gerber is the leading European bottler of soft drinks and fruit juices for retailers and branded customers, partnered with FareShare in 2003 to prevent sending their surplus stock to landfill.
+Bridgwater-based Refresco Gerber, the leading European bottler of soft drinks and fruit juices for retailers and branded customers, partnered with FareShare in 2003 to prevent sending their surplus stock to landfill.

 The company has achieved an industry leading position on responsible management of surplus and waste by working at the top of the waste hierarchy.
 Where surplus product can be consumed, it is sent to FareShare, and product that can’t be consumed goes to anaerobic digestion (AD).
 The company puts the achievement down to a successful partnership with FareShare, as we take 80% of the manufacturer’s consumable surplus product.

 The partnership started in 2003.
 As part of a move to eliminate all finished goods waste going to landfill, Refresco Gerber looked at finding a good home for it its surplus product and partnered with FareShare.

 Through the production and customer fulfilment process, surplus and waste product inevitably occur, although at an extremely low percentage of the total volume produced.

 For FareShare, surplus food from Gerber (which represented 0.04% of their total volume) still meant over a million servings a year for people in need.